-The Anne Arundel County Consolidated Plan: FY 2021 - FY 2025 demonstrated the need for an array of affordable housing strategies to support for low and moderate income households in the County.
-The following section describes an array of other actions the County is undertaking to address the needs of low and moderate income residents to secure affordable housing and services to help achieve economic sustainability.
+The Anne Arundel County Consolidated Plan: FY 2021 - FY 2025 demonstrated the need for an array of affordable housing strategies to support low and moderate income households in the County.
+The following section describes a multitude of other actions the County is undertaking to address the needs of low and moderate income residents, as well as to secure affordable housing and offer services to help these individuals achieve economic sustainability.